makandz/synduce/deliverable-2/iteration-02-review.md

 #### Q1.
 Decisions that turned out well

-List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, turned out to be successful.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
- * Feel free to refer/link to process artifact(s).

 One process-related decision that turned out quite well was how we decided to separate the work between the 6 members of the team.
-We were able to divide the group into to subgroups of backend and frontend developers.
-Then within each group we divided the work into different features of the application.
-Keeping in mind a modular approach to the application we were able to smoothly develop an MVP without any serious conflicts.
+We were able to divide the group into subgroups of backend and frontend developers.
+Within each group, we divided the work into different features of the application.
+Keeping in mind a modular approach to the application, we were able to smoothly develop an MVP without any serious conflicts.

 Related to this, having a specific person to do DevOps was also a great decision again keeping this modular and de-coupled development system so that no one has to worry about the entire application and only perfecting their portion of the work.